Bayesian Comparisons Between Representations: Methods

 \subsection{Choosing the signal to noise ratio}

 When we use more images, representations become easier to discriminate and both TVD and JSD grow (Fig. \ref{fig:Na}).
 This makes comparisons with many images uninformative, because all representations become perfectly discriminable and have distances close to 1 to each other.
-Thus, we adjust the mixture weight for the noise $a$ to compensate for the number of stimuli.
+To prevent this, we can adjust the mixture weight for the noise $a$ to compensate for the number of stimuli.

 A sensible dependence between $a$ and the number of stimuli $n$ can be derived if we assume that the variance of the noise is proportional to the number of images used.
 This corresponds to the scaling we get if we repeat measurements of the few images such that we take the same overall number of measurements independent of the number of images and assume the usual $\nicefrac{1}{n}$ relationship for the noise variance.
 This yields $a=\frac{bn}{1+bn}$ where $b$ is a constant that makes our analysis overall more or less sensitive.